Check Your Credit Score

 What's a credit score?

-A credit score gives lenders an indication of how likely you are to repay anything you borrow, based on your track record of using credit and managing your finances.
+A credit score gives lenders an indication of how likely you are to repay anything you borrow.
+This is based on your track record of using credit and managing your finances.

 If you're applying for credit such as a credit card, personal loan or mortgage, lenders will usually check your credit file to: